 What Is Digital Accessibility?

 Digital accessibility involves designing content to be inclusive of people who have visual, motor, auditory, speech, or cognitive disabilities.
 More than 56 million people in the United States (nearly 1 in 5) and over 1 billion people worldwide have one of these disabilities.
+That's why there needs to be a universal design with accessibility features.

 How to Make Your Site Digitally Accessible